 - Visual examination under bright lights, and with magnification (eyewear called “surgical loupes”)

 - An Intra-Oral Camera captures and projects still and video images of the teeth onto a screen.
 This allows the patient to see live images and gain a better understanding of their teeth and gums

-- Digital x-rays, which penetrate the tooth and provide two-dimensional images of hidden cavities
+- Digital x-rays, which provide two-dimensional images of hidden cavities

-- The Diagnocam, which uses a radiation-free diode laser to create very accurate, high quality, three-dimensional images of teeth and the cavities developing within them.
+- The Diagnocam, which uses a radiation-free diode laser to create very accurate, high quality, three-dimensional images of teeth and the size of the cavities developing within them.

 In previous years, before modern technology made it easier to see them, it was difficult for a patient to see where cavities were located in their teeth.
-Using a mirror to try to see what the dentist was pointing to, or trying to discern which smudge of grey on an x-ray was the cavity, was difficult and potentially frustrating for a patient.
+Using a mirror to try to see what the dentist was pointing to, or trying to discern which smudge of grey on an x-ray was the cavity, was at times difficult for a patient.

 This is why Dr Teo has introduced some remarkable tools that not only help her to locate cavities, but which also allow her patients to see exactly where these cavities are located.

 The Intraoral Camera, Digital X-rays and the Diagnocam all produce large, clear images which can be projected onto the screen for the patient to see.
 If a cavity has started to form, the patient will be able to see its size and location.
-Dr. Teo compares these new images to those taken previously, to monitor the progress of dental disease.
+Dr Teo compares these new images to those taken previously, to assess any initiation or progress of dental disease.

-Most importantly, these imaging devices allow a patient to clearly see the location of active dental disease in their teeth.
-Once the patient knows where to focus their efforts, they can become proactive in trying to halt the progress of the decay.
+Most importantly, these imaging devices allow a patient to clearly see the location of active dental disease in their mouth.
+Once the patient knows where and how to focus their efforts, they can become proactive in trying to halt the progress of decay and gum disease.